IC27 Mock Test Sample 13

 b) Lower per patient average medical tests

-c) Costlier investigations with justification
+c) Costlier investigations with justifications

 d) Medical bills in serial order